2025 Pittsburgh Steelers season: Week 3: at New England Patriots

 After a tough loss in their home opener against the Seahawks, the Steelers travelled to Foxborough to face the New England Patriots.
 The Steelers began to heat up in the first half, going up 14–0 with a Kenneth Gainwell touchdown run, and Aaron Rodgers throwing a score to DK Metcalf.
 The Patriots then began to pick up steam, with Drake Maye throwing two scores to Hunter Henry, tying the game at 14.
 The Steelers ended the game when Aaron Rodgers threw a go-ahead touchdown to Calvin Austin III in the game's final minutes.
 The Steelers defense also forced five turnovers with Brandin Echols ending the first half with an interception and four fumbles in that same game.
-Aaron Rodgers improved on his performance from the previous game by throwing 139 yards, 2 touchdowns, 1 interception, and completed 69.6% of his passes to go with his 96.1 passer rating.
+Aaron Rodgers improved on his performance from the previous game by throwing 139 yards, 2 touchdowns, 1 interception, and completing 69.6% of his passes with a 96.1 passer rating.
 With their first win over the Patriots since 2018, the Steelers improved to 2–1.
 It was their first win in New England since their Super Bowl XLIII-winning 2008 season.
+It was also their first victory against the Patriots after the Brady–Belichick era.